rbassett3/ProverbGenerator/README.md

 # ProverbGenerator
 This is a repository for different attempts at randomly generating English proverbs.

-The main training corpus is courtesy of Gary Martin at phrases.org.uk
+The main training corpus is courtesy of Gary Martin at phrases.org.uk.
+Also quotes are taken from a Reddit dataset.